How to Franchise your Restaurant

 It is important that as a franchisor, to makes early decisions around some of the following key issues:

-- You should provide the architectural and design assistance around the location.
+- you should provide architectural and design assistance around the location

 The legal agreement also governs your relationship and ultimately may be required in the event of a significant breakdown in the relationship.